 That said, any person who asks, “Can I ride an electric bike in winter?” will certainly need not worry about being answered in the negative.
 Yes, you can definitely ride your e-bike in winter.
 Even if snow has piled up on the roads and conditions are wetter and more slippery than usual.
 You only need to be willing to take the time to prepare yourself and your e-bike for those weather conditions.

-You will, for instance, need to be a bit more mindful of e-bike’s battery, which has proven to be particularly vulnerable to freezing.
+You will, for instance, need to be a bit more mindful of the e-bike’s battery, which has proven to be particularly vulnerable to freezing.
 Since the e-bike would be exposed to moisture consistently as well, you would have to be wary of rusting too and keeping your electric bike cleaned as well.
 Furthermore, proper storage would have to be considered as well.

 As far as riding is concerned, on the other hand, most of the preparation focuses on ensuring your overall safety while riding and in mitigating any potential damage to your electric bike.
 This might include reinforcing your tires, wearing protective clothing, and other preparation details.